 Berkley is very fortunate to be a walkable community.
 Our residents, especially children, are fortunate to be able to walk to school and parks.
 It shows pride in ownership and respect for your neighbors and the community if you shovel the sidewalks abutting your property.

 Sometimes, it is not always possible to shovel the sidewalks.
 The City receives a federal grant that helps pay for a Senior Home Chore program.
-This program helps low to moderate income seniors with chores around the house like snow shoveling.
-If there is an elderly neighbor that is having a hard time keeping the sidewalks clear, let our Recreation Department know (248) 658-3370.
+This program helps low- to moderate-income seniors with chores around the house like snow shoveling.
+If there is an elderly neighbor that is having a hard time keeping the sidewalks clear, let our Parks & Recreation Department know at 248-658-3470.
 They will contact the resident with more information.

 While it shows pride in ownership and the community to shovel the sidewalks, city law only requires Oxford Park Towers and all business property to be cleared of snow (Berkley City Code, Section 106-221).